 Even if a person has had depression in the past, future depression triggers can’t always be prevented.
 Still, they can learn to anticipate the triggers and gain new coping strategies in order to manage the triggers differently.
 While the body’s response to depression triggers may always feel overwhelming, with proper treatment and coping skills, an individual does not have to remain stuck in the triggered feeling.

-Ways to Cope With Depression Triggers
+How to Cope With Depression Triggers

 Here are some tips for how to cope with depression triggers:

 - Schedule a routine: Depression can disrupt daily routines, making it important to establish and maintain a structured daily schedule.
 You may want to try a method called time blocking, where you allocate dedicated, uninterrupted periods for tasks, group similar activities, and stick to your schedule as closely as possible.
-Apps like RescueTime are great tools to utilize when using time blocking.
+Apps like RescueTime are great tools to utilize when time blocking.

 - Write about thoughts and feelings: Writing down your thoughts and feelings can provide a release and help you gain insights into your emotional state.
 If you do not know where to begin, try utilizing journal prompts targeted for depression.
 Writing can also be a useful tool to track your mood and identify patterns.

 - Practice self-compassion: Be kind and patient with yourself.
-Try a self-compassion exercise such as Dr. Kristin Neff’s Self-Compassion Break, where you acknowledge your suffering, recognize it as a common human experience, and offer yourself kindness.8
+Try a self-compassion exercise such as Dr. Kristin Neff’s Self-Compassion Break, where you acknowledge your suffering, recognize it as a common human experience, and offer yourself kindness.8 Another way to practice self-compression is to focus on self-care for depression, which can be a reminder that you are worthy of taking care of yourself.

 - Stay involved: Connect with friends and family who can offer emotional support.
 Sharing your feelings and experiences with trusted individuals can provide comfort and understanding.